 Assign cards Opens the ASSIGNED CARDS window.
 A card can be assigned to an individual manually at this point, the card can be locked and personal conditions for the customer can be stored.
-If the customer was created with a DGV card, the data from the card will be displayed in the window.
+If the customer was created with an SAGA card, the data from the card will be displayed in the window.

-Without customer Create an invoice without assigning it to a customer.

 Searching a customer type

-Click the Selection button to select by customer type.
+Click the Selection button (“All”) to select by customer type.
 The SELECT CUSTOMER TYPE wizard opens.